 Furthermore, with certain pipe materials, stagnant water accumulates high levels of lead and copper over time, which also have harmful consequences.

 To prevent this from happening, you must flush buildings to replace all the old water with new water at least weekly.
-All buildings are different, so this might take a few hours or even days.

 If flushing has not been done during closure, you should conduct your water safety risk assessment procedure.
 You should also carry out tests to ensure the safety of the water before employees can return to work.